Agent::Context

 When you install context from gems, they are placed in the .context/

-directory and an agent.md
+directory and an agents.md

 file is generated or updated to provide a comprehensive overview for AI agents.